 Ambien Addiction vs Dependence

 Ambien contains a drug called zolpidem, which can cause a physical dependency.
 That is different from being addicted to Ambien.
 Both dependence and addiction are possible when an individual takes Ambien for long periods of time.
 A dependency means that the individual won’t be able to stop taking Ambien suddenly without experiencing withdrawal symptoms.
-An addiction means that the individual also experiences psychological symptoms.
+Addiction means that the individual also experiences psychological symptoms.

 Lowering Ambien Tolerance